Q: Can I apply for a grant for this year if my project will be starting during the application window?

 Q: One of our key collaborators will be graduating in May from an undergraduate degree program.
 If we receive the award, she will not be a full time student when we carry out our project.
 Is this OK?

-A: No, the restriction applies to all principal artists at the time of the application (March).
-College graduates must have been out of school for at least a year before applying.
-This means that applicants for March 2015 must have graduated before March 2014.
+A: No. College graduates must have been out of school for at least a year before applying.
+This means that applicants for 2016 must have graduated before June 1, 2015.